Funding By Nife_Writes, Founder & Team Lead, NSBC ·Published July 1, 2026 ·12 min read ·Last updated 2026-07-01

 Quick Answer

 In Nigeria in 2026, a business plan can cost you as little as 5,000 Naira for a DIY template or as much as 1,500,000 Naira for a consultant-led investor memorandum.
 The three honest tiers are: DIY and template plans at 5,000 to 25,000 Naira, professionally written plans at 50,000 to 250,000 Naira, and full consultant-led plans at 300,000 to 1,500,000 Naira and up.
 What moves the price is not page count.
 It is the purpose (loan, grant, investor, or immigration), the depth of the financial model, whether real market research is required, and how many revisions you get.
-Northern Star Business Consult writes tailored, funding-ready plans starting from 9,700 Naira, which puts a professional plan within reach of founders who were quoted 300,000 Naira elsewhere.
+Northern Star Business Consult sits at the premium end of that market, building funding-ready plans from 150,000 Naira, written by senior consultants and engineered to get approved.

 Ask ten providers what a business plan costs in Nigeria and you will get ten different numbers, ranging from 5,000 Naira to well over a million.
 That spread is not confusion.
 It is a signal that most founders are shopping for the wrong thing.
 You do not need a business plan.
 You need a specific document that wins a specific decision: a loan approval, a grant award, an investor cheque, or a visa.
 The price follows the decision, not the label.